 Instant Pot - Collard Greens with Smoked Turkey Tails

 - Instant Pot

 - 1/2 cup water

-- Start by putting the water in the instant pot followed by the apple cider vinegar, sugar, salt, peppers and stir well.
-Add the turkey tails, greens and the onion.
+- Start by putting the water in the instant pot followed by the turkey tails, greens, onion, and the seasoning

 - Set the instant pot to pressure cook for 30 minutes.

 - Let the Instant Pot naturally release the steam for 10 - 15 minutes before opening.